ethanabrooks/dissertation/policy-iteration.typ

 #cites(<brown_language_2020>, <wei_emergent_2022>).
 A litany of existing work
 has explored methods for applying this remarkable capability to downstream tasks (see @sec:related), including Reinforcement Learning (RL).
-Most work in this area either (1) assumes access to expert demonstrations --- collected either from human experts
+Most work in this area either (1) assumes access to expert demonstrations---collected either from human experts
 #cites(<huang_language_2022>, <baker_video_2022>), or domain-specific
 pre-trained RL agents
 #cites(